PR1NT3R/satisfactory-python-discord-bot/readme.md

 ---

 ISSUES:
- - player checker part of the discord bot stopping working after the server has crashed and restarted (I actually have no idea what is wrong with it)
+ - FIXED - player checker part of the discord bot stopping working after the server has crashed and restarted (I actually have no idea what is wrong with it)

+---

+---

+DEPLOYEMENT:
+ - Replace all hardcoded paths with the actual ones in the player_checker.py and healthcheck.py (I coudn't figure out how to handle paths correctly via env files, it just woudn't work correctly

 ---